Tallyfunder, a new crowdfunding website based in Girdwood,

 Content contributed by Lisa Wedin, AKSourceLink.
 AKSourceLink is a proud affiliate of U.S.SourceLink, America’s largest resource network for entrepreneurs.

-Ecosystem Builders Bridging the Gap for Urban and Rural Communities
+Bridging the Entrepreneurship Gap in Urban and Rural Communities

 Find foundational research, studies and toolkits to help you build the case for entrepreneurship in your community.